-169 Id. at 4.
-168 See Steve Roberts, O'Neill Criticizes President: War Powers is Invoked, NY TIMES, October 29, wave of patriotic euphoria that followed.173 As medical students arriving from St. George expressed gratitude and praise to the President for rescuing them,174 opinion polls in favor of the invasion soared.175 Invariably, the positive public opinion polls of the invasion were due in part to the President's well-managed public relations campaign.
+Given the recent experience in Lebanon and the President's political vulnerability, the congressional critics of the President's Grenada policy probably believed that the invasion would prove to be a political miscalculation.188 In any event, they did not obviously expect the overwhelming military success of the invasion and the resulting wave of patriotic euphoria that followed.
+189 As medical students arriving from St. George expressed gratitude and praise to the President for rescuing them, 190 opinion polls in favor of the invasion soared.
+191 Invariably, the positive public opinion polls of the invasion were due in part to the President's well-managed public relations campaign.
 As the polls picked up, most of the President's critics retreated.
-By early November-which was a critical time in the opinion polls-the invasion was over and mainstream media had largely described it as a success.176 In an astonishing concession, Senator Moynihan retreated from his previous critical stance of less than two weeks ago and declared: "The move is popular and therefore there's no disposition in the Senate to be opposed to it."177 Speaker of the House O'Neil also did an about-face and subsequently announced that the invasion was "justified" because American citizens on the island were in jeopardy.178 As demonstrated in the graph below, the change in the congressional response to the invasion in early November seemed to mirror the increase in public opinion polls in favor of the invasion.
+By early November-which was a critical time in the opinion polls-the invasion was over and mainstream media had largely described it as a success.
+192 In an astonishing concession, Senator Moynihan retreated from his previous critical stance of less than two weeks ago and declared: "The move is popular and therefore there's no disposition in the Senate to be opposed to it."
+193 Speaker of the House O'Neil also did an about-face and subsequently announced that the invasion was "justified" because American citizens on the island were in jeopardy.
+194 As demonstrated in the graph below, the change in the congressional response to the invasion in early November seemed to mirror the increase in public opinion polls in favor of the invasion.

-171 See Bernard Gwertzman, Allies Criticism of U.S. Raises Wider Questions, NY TIMES, October 27, 1983 at A21.
+$^{^{187}}$ See Bernard Gwertzman, Allies Criticism of U.S. Raises Wider Questions, NY TIMES, October 27, 1983 at A21.

-172 See Steven Roberts, Democrats Move on War Powers Act, NY TIMES, October 27, 1983 at A 18 (observing that with Grenada invasion there was "a growing belief among Democrats that they might be able to paint President Reagan as 'trigger happy' President in next year's election campaign.").
+188 See Steven Roberts, Democrats Move on War Powers Act, NY TIMES, October 27, 1983 at A 18 (observing that with Grenada invasion there was "a growing belief among Democrats that they might be able to paint President Reagan as 'trigger happy' President in next year's election campaign.").